-Using these options to control mysqld logging is deprecated as of MySQL 5.7.5.
-Use the server log_syslog system variable instead.
+Using these options to control mysqld logging is deprecated.
+To write error log output to the system log, use the instructions at Error Logging to the System Log.
 To control the facility, use the server log_syslog_facility system variable.
-See Error Logging to the System Log.

 • --syslog-tag=tag